scalar-labs/helm-charts/docs/getting-started-scalardl-auditor.md

 ## Step 6.
 Start Client container

-In this section, we will create a Client container to run a sample contract of Scalar DL.
 We will use certificate files in the Client container.
-So, mount ~/scalardl-test/certs to the Client container.
+So, we mount ~/scalardl-test/certs directory to the Client container.

-1. Start the Client container on the Docker Network `minikube`.
+1. Start a Client container on the `minikube` network.
    ```console
    $ docker run -d --name scalardl-client --hostname scalardl-client -v ~/scalardl-test/certs:/certs --network minikube --entrypoint sleep ubuntu:20.04 inf
    ```

-1. Check the Client container is running.
+1. Check if the Client container is running.
    ```console
    $ docker ps -f name=scalardl-client
    ```

 ## Step 7.
 Run Scalar DL sample contracts in the Client container

-In this section, we will prepare and run the Scalar DL sample contract.
 * Note:
    * When you use Auditor, you need to register the certificate for the Ledger and Auditor before starting the client application.
    * The Ledger needs to register its certificate to Auditor, and the Auditor needs to register its certificate to Ledger.

-This guide explains the minimum steps.
+The following explains the minimum steps.
 If you want to know more details about Scalar DL and the contract, please refer to the [Getting Started with Scalar DL Auditor](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started-auditor.md).

 1. Run bash in the Client container.
    ```console